All Models are Wrong, but Many are Useful: Learning a Variable's Importance by Studying an Entire Class of Prediction

-\end{thm} Theorem \ref{thm:MR-unif} states that, with high probability, the largest possible estimation error for $MR(f)$ across all models in $\mathcal{F}$ is bounded by $q(\delta,r,n$), which can be made arbitrarily small by increasing $n$ and decreasing $r$.
-This, in turn, means that it is possible to train a model and estimate it's reliance on variables without using sample-splitting.
-Theorem \ref{thm:MR-unif} also lets us derive a lower bound for $MCR_{+}(\epsilon)$, and upper bound for $MCR_{-}(\epsilon)$. \begin{thm} Given constants $\epsilon\geq0$ and $r>0$, if Assumptions \ref{assu:bnd-ind}, \ref{assu:bnd-ref} and \ref{assu:bnd-avg} hold for all $f\in\mathcal{F}$, and then
+Theorem \ref{thm:MR-unif} states that, with high probability, the largest possible estimation error for $MR(f)$ across all models in $\mathcal{F}$ is bounded by $q(\delta,r,n$), which can be made arbitrarily small by increasing $n$ and decreasing $r$.
+As we noted in Section \ref{subsec:Estimating-MR-u-stats}, this means that it is possible to train a model and estimate its reliance on variables without using sample-splitting.